-The gate was saved from destruction in the 19th century thanks to the support of Victor Hugo.
+It was saved from destruction thanks to the intervention of Victor Hugo.

 Ces informations sont issues de la plateforme SITLOR - Système d’Information Touristique - Lorraine